As a Charity Do We Need to Register With The Charity Commission?

 Some churches may have refrained from registration with the CC because of one particular exception which provides that church premises registered with the appropriate local authority as a Place of Worship need not register with the CC.
 This exception is commonly not fully understood and is thought of as much wider than it actually is.
 It applies only to the Place of Worship itself.
 It does not apply to the charitable funds held in connection with the Place of Worship.
 Thus if the church has an income in excess of £5,000 in a year and further is not associated with any of the umbrella bodies listed in the Appendix below, it should register with the CC even if the building is also registered with the local authority as a Place of Worship.

 8 Registration with the Charity Commission

 A charity which ought to be registered with the CC will need to formally establish a legal structure which can be registered.
-An appropriate legal structure can take one of three forms (shortly to become four with the introduction of the Charitable Incorporated Organisation).
+An appropriate legal structure can take one of four forms:

 8.1 Unincorporated Association

 Firstly, there is the unincorporated association which is established by a written constitution and is adopted by the founding members.
 It would contain rules for the Objects or purposes of the charity and would make provision for governances, administrative powers, trustee remuneration (if required), meetings of the governing body and members, dissolution and amendment of the rules.
 This form of legal structure is suitable for an organisation whose chief needs are to have a mechanism for decision making and a membership as well as a group who lead.
 It is not so suitable for holding property such as the office premises nor for undertaking significant liabilities.
 The trustees will have personal liability for the charity’s debts.